How to Get Revenge on CenturyLink Robocalls

 Can DoNotPay Help With Robocalls?

 DoNotPay fights robocalls by helping you take revenge on the caller.
 This fantastic feature called RoboRevenge is designed to hurt the scammers by attacking their funds.
-The process is legal and easy because DoNotPay does most of the work.
+The process is easy because DoNotPay does most of the work.

 Under the Telephone Consumer Protection Act (TCPA), individuals may be entitled to seek $500 for each robocall they receive without their consent, and this amount can potentially be tripled to $1,500 if the court finds the violation to be willful or knowing.